circus-tent/circus/docs/source/for-ops/configuration.rst

         stdout/stderr (default: False)
     **pidfile**
         The file that must be used to keep the daemon pid.
+    **umask**
+        Value for umask.
+If not set, circusd will not attempt to modify umask.
     **loglevel**
         The loglevel that we want to see (default: INFO) **logoutput**